DONT BURN US

 House Fire fire arrives: 1 hour

-assuming distance of ignition point = 6 miles
+Conservatively assuming distance of ignition point

-average fire speed = 6 m/h
+6 miles away, average fire speed = 6 m/h

 Remains of the Harmony Grove Spiritualists Association after the Cocos Fire, 2014, 248 yards from HGV South